Cullercoats Metro station: Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with level access to both platforms.
 Step-free access between platforms is by the Mast Lane bridge, which is located about 150 m to the south of the station.
 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.
 The station houses a shop, on the southbound platform (trains towards St. James), specialising in pet accessories, which opened in January 2015.

 There is a small free car park available, with 22 spaces.
 There is also the provision for cycle parking, with six cycle pods available for use.

 Services

 As of April 2021, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday.

-Rolling stock used: Class 599 Metrocar

 Art

 The installation The Day Before You Looked Through Me by British artist, Cathy de Monchaux, was commissioned for the station in 1998, and features in the ticket area of the southbound platform.
 In 2011, Paul William Llewellyn Jones's Whitley Bay in Colour was installed at the station, showcasing a number of images of the North Tyneside coastline.